 Update: On May 13, 2021, version 1.4 was, which offers a further application for offline stacking, called ASIDeepStack.
 The other changes seem to be "marginal".
 The promised manuals are still very rudimentary or missing...

 Update: On July 21, 2021, version 1.5 has been released, where the application for offline stacking, called ASIDeepStack, seems to work.
 The other changes seem again to be "marginal".
 The promised manuals are still very rudimentary or missing...
-In the meantime, I updated to version 1.5.6, but did not use it for a long time (because of StellarMate)...
+Later, I updated to version 1.5.6, but did not use it for a long time (because of StellarMate)...

 The first question is where to download the program and what sources of information are available.
 Here is a selection:

 In the following, I discuss only the Apple Macintosh version for OS X of ASILive.
 At first glance, I was not able to find any functional differences to the Windows version (both compared in version 1.3.2).

 Here is an overview of the ASILive application window: